yomnakh/Landing-Page-website/README.md

 License

-This project is © Udacity - Modified By Mohammed Nasif.
+This project is © Udacity - Modified by Yomna Khaled.